nytimes/kyt/config/webpackConfig.md

-# kyt webpack support list
+# kyt dev tool support list

 kyt supports a number of webpack functions out of the box